 - Coaching generally focuses on the present and the future, identifying the issues in the present to address that will ensure a more successful future.

-So, marriage coaching begins with the “stuff” of today, helps a couple determine what in their “stuff” of marriage needs to be addressed in order to have a better marriage in the future.
+So, marriage coaching begins with the “stuff” of today and helps a couple determine what needs to be addressed in order to move into a better marriage.

 Marriage coaching helps a couple move forward . . .

 The “coach” title recalls the old covered carriage, or coach, that conveyed persons from one place to another.
-Marriage coaching seeks to convey the couple from one relational place in the present to a different, better place in the future.
+Like the couple pictured in the fanciful coach, marriage coaching seeks to convey the couple from one relational place in the present to a different, better place in the future.

-Where do you desire your marriage to be in a year?
+Where do you desire your marriage to be in one year and beyond?